c4tom/DreamDevBox/docs/maintenance/checkout-different-devilbox-release.rst

 .. include:: /_includes/snippets/__ANNOUNCEMENTS__.rst

-.. _checkout-different-devilbox-release:
+.. _checkout-different-dreamdevbox-release:

 ***********************************
 Checkout different DreamDevBox release
 ***********************************

-You now have the devilbox downloaded at the latest version (``git master branch``).
+You now have the dreamdevbox downloaded at the latest version (``git master branch``).
 This is also recommended as it receives bugfixes frequently.
 If you however want to stay on a stable release, you need to check out a specific ``git tag``.

-Lets say you want your devilbox setup to be at release ``v1.0.1``, all you have to do is to check out this specific git tag.
+Lets say you want your dreamdevbox setup to be at release ``v1.0.1``, all you have to do is to check out this specific git tag.

 .. code-block:: bash

-   host> cd path/to/devilbox
+   host> cd path/to/dreamdevbox
    # Ensure you have latest from remote
    host> git fetch
    # Switch to this release